samid737/scrambledev/_posts/2017-05-01-development-part-4-modeling-thrust-basic-control.md

 ![stabilator](http://g.recordit.co/ntLlUQ1Nh9.gif).

 The aircraft is extremely sensitive to input, since there is nothing that limits deflection rate.
-As A result, the aircraft can be exposed to destructive G loads (>22g's) at high speed.
+As a result, the aircraft can be exposed to destructive G loads (>22g's) at high speed.
 A pitch limiter needs to be implemented to safeguard the aircraft (who cares about the pilot right?).

 Pitching moments, lift forces and arms are displayed during simulation.
 [Dat.gui](https://github.com/dataarts/dat.gui) is used to inspect and change parameters during simulation.